 Bartonella Contributes to Small Vessel Disease

-Bartonella has a preference for the cells that line blood vessels called endothelial cells.
+Bartonella prefers the cells that line blood vessels called endothelial cells.
 Bacteria inside of the vessel wall create inflammation and fibrin deposition, causing narrowing of the vessel where blood flows.
 Blood vessel constriction reduces blood flow and oxygen delivery to organs and tissues.
-Decreased oxygen causes damage to tissue and leads to loss of function to cells contributing to symptoms.
+Decreased oxygen causes tissue damage and leads to loss of function in cells contributing to symptoms.
 Tissue that receives blood from small vessels like capillaries is most at risk.

 The central nervous system – especially the brain – is susceptible to decreased oxygen delivery.
-The white matter of the brain does not have collateral circulation, so neurological symptoms manifest early in an infection with Bartonella.
+The brain’s white matter does not have collateral circulation, so neurological symptoms manifest early in infection with Bartonella.

 Symptoms such as cognitive impairment, disconnection syndrome, poor executive function (decisions, planning), decreased working memory, delayed processing speed, and mood swings are associated with small vessel disease caused by Bartonella.

 Symptoms of Bartonella

 - Neurological – headaches, peripheral neuropathy (numbness, tingling in hands, feet), dysautonomia/POTS, tremors, seizures, vertigo, PANS/PANDAS, OCD, ALS

 - Psychological – cognitive impairment, decreased processing speed, hallucinations, disconnection/dissociation, Schizophrenia, depression, anxiety, panic attacks, agitation, mood swings

 - Musculoskeletal – pain in the soles of the feet, arthritis, rheumatoid arthritis, bone pain, joint hypermobility, muscle weakness, muscle twitching

 - Immune – swollen lymph nodes, frequent sore throats, fevers (especially of unknown origin)